-The roundworm being the most prevalent worm in dogs can lay eggs even in the tissues of adults dogs.
+The roundworm being the most prevalent worm in dogs can lay eggs even in the tissues of adult dogs.

-Back to our discussion: One major point dog owners fail to understand is that most dewormers requires more than a single dose to eradicate worm loads!
+Back to our discussion: One major point dog owners fail to understand is that most dewormers require more than a single dose to eradicate worm loads!

 This is very important

 A subsequent repeat at every 3 months interval will have a very good job in getting your dogs “worm free”.